 - muscles that are weak and susceptible to injury

-However, some people have chronic conditions that limit their mobility or physical activity levels.
-People who have these conditions should talk to a physical therapist.
-They will work with the person to devise an appropriate exercise program.
+However, some people have chronic conditions limiting their mobility or physical activity levels.
+People who have these conditions may find it helpful to talk with a physical therapist.
+They will work with the person to create an appropriate exercise program.

 Usually, people with brachial neuritis experience pain and weakness in the shoulder and arm on one side of their body.
-Most of the time, this is their dominant side.
+In

 Most people will experience pain on the outside part of the shoulder.
 It generally comes on suddenly and may worsen at night.

 After a few days, the pain may disappear.
-A person may then experience the following symptoms in their shoulder and arm:
+A person can then experience the following symptoms in their shoulder and arm:

 - changes in reflexes